-IONOS Container Registry is private and requires authentication to access it.
-It resides in the same infrastructure as your other IONOS Cloud infrastructure.
+IONOS Container Registry is totally private and requires authentication to access it.
+It resides in the same infrastructure as your other **IONOS Cloud infrastructure**.
 Any unauthenticated user will not be able to access the registry contents.
-IONOS Container Registry software ensures that everything being used is up-to-date and resilient.
-You don't need to use mK8s capacity to run and manage your Container Registry.
+IONOS Container Registry software ensures that everything software being used is up to date and resilient.
+You don't need to use mK8s capacity to run (and then manage) your own Container Registry.

-The following are a few limitations of the IONOS Container Registry:
+Following are a few limitations for the IONOS Container Registry:

 - You cannot choose your encryption keys (Trust-No-One) when encrypting data at rest; the Container Registry platform manages the keys.